jacoblapworth/akahu-sdk-swift/src/react/button.md

 	</XUIButton>
 ```

-But you can just as easily drop in other icons:
+But you can just as easily drop in other icons too.

 ```
 	const XUIIcon = require('./components/icon/XUIIcon').default;